smartgeber Logo

 Specific Use Cases for CentOS

-CentOS excels in environments where stability and security are paramount, such as web servers, database servers, and enterprise applications.
-Its compatibility with RHEL makes it a great choice for businesses that want to test applications in a production-like environment before deploying them on RHEL.
+CentOS excels in environments where stability and security are paramount.
+It's often used for web servers, database servers, and other enterprise applications.
+Its compatibility with RHEL also makes it a great choice for testing and development environments that aim to replicate production systems running on RHEL.

 Considerations Before Choosing CentOS